skygear-demo/deprecated-skygear-rpi-launcher/README.md

 If you wish to connect your RaspberryPi to the network via WiFi, you can do it now by following [this guide][pi-wifi].

+Before editing the Skygear credentials, you have to sign up at [Skygear Portal][skygear-portal] can get your server endpoints and the API keys in the info page in your developer portal after signing up for the [Skygear Cloud Services][skygear-portal-signup].

 Edit the Skygear credentials file `/home/pi/skygear-iot/config.json` using your favourite editor and fill in the required fields.
 The system already has `nano` and `vim` installed.
 You should end up with something that looks like this: